Qinghe railway station

 Qinghe railway station (清河站 (Qīnghé zhàn)) is a railway station in Beijing.
-The old station began its construction in 1905 and opened in 1906.
+The old station's construction began in 1905 and opened in 1906.
 The station closed on October 31, 2016, to be rebuilt into a new high-speed railway station on the Beijing-Baotou Passenger-Dedicated Line opened on December 30, 2019.

 The new station occupies an area of 146000 m2, and the waiting hall is near 23000 m2.
 It has four island platforms and eight railway lines, including two main lines (Screen doors are set on the main line platforms).
 The station together with Beijing North railway station is the terminal of Beijing–Zhangjiakou intercity railway, which is the vital supporting infrastructure of 2022 Winter Olympics.